goatsofnaxos/Delphi/Design/specs.md

 **LOGGING / POST-PROCESSING**
 - Raw log of all events to local hard drive
 - Regular copy (e.g every 1 minute or so) of the raw log to a second location on the network (that way we can access it during the experiment without interacting with the local log file).
-Use robocopy rather than move.
+Use robocopy rather than move; make sure robocopy is called one last time upon halting the experiment.
 - Video logging.
 Ideally buffer the video stream so that we capture the moments surrounding each beam break.
 For each beam break, save a video beginning starting at t_videoPRE = 250 milliseconds before beam break start and ending at t_videoPOST =  500 milliseconds after beam break end.
 Note that sometimes we have very long pokes.
 If that’s going to pose problems, probably we should include a t_videoMAX = 10 seconds after which video logging is halted.
 Compression preferable if this won’t crash the system.
 - A script to organize event data (post hoc) by poke, each time VALVE_p opened:
 	- stimulus number